Nooneokf/temp-mail/public/blog/privacy-policy.md

 ## Logging and Anonymity

 - **Connections are logged.**
-        - All email and web connections to FreeCustom.Email are recorded to help improve the service.
+        - All email and web connections to tempmail.encorebot.me are recorded to help improve the service.
-        - FreeCustom.Email is **not designed for anonymity** and is not a replacement for anonymous re-mailers.
+        - tempmail.encorebot.me is **not designed for anonymity** and is not a replacement for anonymous re-mailers.
         - We cannot provide users with information about specific emails or their status.

 ---